 Many residents in nursing facilities lack the capacity to move on their own between locations and require the assistance of the nursing home staff for transfers.
 For many residents, just moving from the wheelchair to the bed or toilet requires another individual and/or mechanical lifts for assistance.
-In fact, the personal injury attorneys at Rosenfeld Injury Lawyers have handled many cases where residents of suffered serious injuries from falling during the transfer.
+In fact, the personal injury attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where residents of suffered serious injuries from falling during the transfer.

 Many avoidable injuries happen from improper transfers of residents in nursing facilities.
 This is often due to a lack of training, understaffing, inadequate equipment or a lack of a well-defined care plan.

 Covenant Health Care Center – Batavia

 Covenant Health Care Center – Batavia is 99 Medicare/Medicaid bed facility.
 Covenant Health Care is a church-related, non-profit nursing home serving Kane County.
 The facility is located at:

 The facility provides various medical services that include: assisted living, memory care, adult day care, independent living, hospice care, substance rehab, and mental health care.

 Our law firm remains dedicated to providing Illinois nursing home residents legal advocacy to protect their rights and ensure they receive the highest quality of care.
 We continuously review publicly available information regarding filed complaints, safety concerns and opened investigations at facilities all throughout the state.
 We provide this information in an effort to assist family members with loved ones in nursing homes, or those looking for the best nursing facility in their community.